manuleo/mADAm-2019/Tracks.md

 General idea: we have kcal/persona/day from FAO, we can obtain kcal/year by multiply per people in each country and 365.
 In the other group we sum and multiply per 365 and we have kcal/year total needed

+# Notes
+* Talk about the unit measure for the calories
+* For the specific idea, the dataframe Manuel made can help in working specifically -> we could build a map in which for each country we show the problem in nutrition for age group